anakinj/benny/README.md

 # Benny, your Ruby benchmarking buddy

 This tool was created to answer the question: How does this version of a library compare to another version of the same library?
-For a familiar feel for Rubyists, [rspec](https://github.com/rspec/rspec-core) has been as inspiration for how benchmarks are structured and defined.
+For a familiar feel for Rubyists, [rspec](https://github.com/rspec/rspec-core) has been as inspiration for how the gem is used.

-## Basic structure of a benchmarking project

-A simple benchmark project looks something like this.
-To generate such a project you can execute:
+## Getting started

+With the snippet bellow benny will help you scaffold a simple benchmarking project.

 ```bash
 gem install benny
 benny init my_benny_project

 cd my_benny_project
 bundle install
 bundle exec benny
 ```

+## Structure of a benchmarking project

 ```
 my_benny_project/